Myo Hlaing Win: Club career

+He is a one-club player who only played in.
+At the time, he was the undisputed star of the team, playing an active role in winning nine league championships.

+International career

+During his international career he was a key contributor to the national team.
+Known for his pace, movement, and finishing ability, he holds the record as Myanmar's leading goalscorer at international level.

 Managerial career

 Nay Pyi Taw

 Hlaing Win was given the opportunity to coach Nay Pyi Taw in January 2013.
 He helped the team finish second in the 2013 Myanmar National League which also sees the team qualified to the 2014 AFC Cup.
 He guided the team to runners-up in the competition sitting below Hong Kong side Kitchee in the table which sees the team advance to the round of 16.
 However, the club was beaten 5–0 by Vietnamese club Hà Nội T&T. Myo also guided the club all the way to the 2014 MFF Cup final but fall to a 2–0 defeat to Ayeyawady United.
 Myo left the club at the end of the 2016 season.

 Ayeyawady United

 In February 2019, Hlaing Win was recruited by Ayeyawady United as their head coach.
 In his first season at the club, he guided the team to finish second in the 2019 season.